2-Ingredient Biscuits

 INSTRUCTIONS

 Preheat oven to 425°F (218°C).
-Line a baking sheet with parchment paper.
-A hot oven ensures proper lift and golden tops.
+Lightly grease a baking sheet or line it with parchment paper.

-Place biscuits close together for soft sides or slightly spaced for crisp edges.
-Bake 12–15 minutes, or until golden brown and internal temperature reaches about 200°F.
+Arrange the biscuits close together for softer sides or slightly apart for crisp edges.
+Bake for 12–17 minutes, until golden brown and the internal temperature reaches about 200°F.

-Remove from oven and immediately brush tops with melted butter if desired.
+Remove from the oven and brush the tops with melted butter, if desired.
 Serve warm.

 Helpful Tips to Perfect This Recipe